salesforcecli/plugin-source/messages/report.md

 # deprecation

 We plan to deprecate this command in the future.
-Try using the "%s" command instead.
+Try using the "%s" and "%s" pair instead.